 The Tandem Experience Festival joins the Bishop Castle Tandem Triathlon as one of the UK’s most popular tandem events.
 In December, The Tandem Shop and The Tandem Experience move to FUSION, Jackfield and The Bicycle Hub opens.
 Masterclasses for bicycle and tandem maintenance begin again.

-Rob helps Peter as a guide on one of the Tandem Experience divips to France and over a bottle (or two) of decent local wine discuss launching the Swallow brand of bespoke frames.
+Rob helps Peter as a guide on one of the Tandem Experience Tours to France and over a bottle (or two) of decent local wine discuss launching the Swallow brand of bespoke frames.

 The Bicycle Hub, The Tandem Shop and The Tandem Experience continue to grow.